TBRD: TESLA Authenticated UAS Broadcast Remote ID: Security and Performance Analysis

 \textbf{Collision Avoidance Algorithm:} One challenge that autonomous UAS swarms must overcome is executing a given mission or task without collision between individual agents of the swarm.
-The ability to sense the surrounding environment, make decisions, and autonomously execute a mission is a key requirement to enable decentralized control of a UAS swarm.
-In the perception-decision-action loop that drives a large-scale UAS swarm, an inability to perceive surrounding UAS efficiently will significantly reduce the swarm's effectiveness ~\cite{chen_fast_2024}.
-There are many technological approaches to the initial steps of perception.
-These vary from visual detection, by either direct or passive means, audio, and infrared sensors ~\cite{coppola_survey_2020}.
-Furthermore, several works have implemented solutions that center around communication-based ranging to provide adequate situational awareness ~\cite{szabo_autonomous_2015,guo_ultra-wideband_2017,coppola_-board_2018,helm_-board_2018,nguyen_distance-based_2019}.
-These solutions rely on some form of active or passive communications channel to determine distance or relative location between individual UASs.
-While the abovementioned solutions afford various strengths and weaknesses, none protect integrity.
-In contrast, TBRD provides a robust means of broadcasting position, with an added layer of authentication to ensure only trusted locations are used for collision avoidance calculations.
+TBRD provides a robust means of broadcasting position, with an added layer of authentication to ensure only trusted locations are used for collision avoidance calculations.

 Once the locations of surrounding agents in the swarm have been collected, some form of algorithm or procedure must process that information to decide how to act.
 Evaluating the relative performance of differing collision avoidance algorithms is beyond the scope of this investigation.
 Instead, we aimed to evaluate the relative safeguards against attacks against communications-based ranging when using TBRD.
-As such, we evaluated two potential collision avoidance algorithms to provide decentralized decision-making capabilities to our swarm simulation: optimal reciprocal collision avoidance (ORCA) ~\cite{siciliano_reciprocal_2011}, and Global to Local Autonomy Synthesis (GLAS) ~\cite{riviere_glas_2020}.
-Based on the availability of code implementation, we used ORCA as our collision avoidance decision algorithm ~\cite{nazecic-andrlon_muonpyorca_2025}.
+As such, we evaluated one such potential collision avoidance algorithm that provides decentralized decision-making capabilities to our swarm simulation: optimal reciprocal collision avoidance (ORCA) ~\cite{siciliano_reciprocal_2011}.
+The availability of code implementation weighed heavily on our decision to use ORCA as our collision avoidance decision algorithm ~\cite{nazecic-andrlon_muonpyorca_2025}.
 ORCA uses the concept of velocity obstacles to derive collision-free conditions for a set of system parameters~\cite{siciliano_reciprocal_2011}.
-While ORCA initially provided collision avoidance capabilities in two dimensions, it has continued to evolve to execute collision avoidance in three-dimensional space ~\cite{snape_navigating_2010}.
-However, we have restricted our evaluation scenario to exploring collision avoidance in 2-dimensions.
-Thus, the altitude of each UAS in the swarm is limited to a static height, allowing us to conduct our evaluation.
-The collision avoidance algorithm calculates velocities to avoid collision at a configurable time step value, \(t\).
-At each time step \(t\), a collision avoidance vector is calculated such that collision is guaranteed for the next \(\tau\) seconds.
-Furthermore, a radius \(r\) is chosen, which can be viewed as a safety margin that is accounted for when computing collision avoidance vectors.